Dfmaaa/FFUP/README.md

 ## web downloading utility?
 Patience.
 This is just 1.0.
 ## Did you try to copy bash commands?
-No, my commands are shittier.
+No, my commands are shittier and very cringe.
 ## Website?
 No.
 ## Will you create a website for installation and updating again?